Afterglow/chef-jenkins-cookbooks/README.md

 jenkins-cookbooks
 =================
-This cookbook iterates a Github enterprise organisation containing cookbooks and creates jobs for them on a Jenkins server
+This cookbook is an example of how to iterate a Github enterprise organisation containing cookbooks and create jobs for them on a Jenkins server automatically.
+While it will work standalone it is more designed to act as an example of how this can be done.
+The libraries included were stripped from our internal CI configuration cookbook with example cookbooks, attributes and templates added for clarity.

 Requirements
 ------------